vseryakov/backendjs/README.md

 To configure the backend to use Redis for job processing set `ipc-queue=redisq://HOST` where HOST is IP address or hostname of the single Redis server.
 This driver implements reliable Redis queue, with `visibilityTimeout` config option works similar to AWS SQS.

+Once configured, then all calls to `jobs.submitJob` will push jobs to be executed to the Redis queue, starting somewhere a backend master process with `-jobs-workers 2` will launch 2 worker processes which will start pulling jobs from the queue and execute.

 ## RabbitMQ
 To configure the backend to use RabbitMQ for messaging set `ipc-queue=amqp://HOST` and optionally `amqp-options=JSON` with options to the amqp module.
 Additional objects from the config JSON are used for specific AMQP functions: { queueParams: {}, subscribeParams: {}, publishParams: {} }.
 These